 Apply to this challenge by submitting your BIG idea to improve the standard of living of 1 million+ Canadians over the next 3-5 years using exponential technology.

 The winner of this challenge will secure a full sponsorship to attend the prestigious Global Solutions Program at Singularity University.
-The program runs from June 17 to August 17, 2017, and is held on the SU campus at the NASA Ames Research Center.
+The program runs from June 17 to August 17, 2017, and is held on the SU campus at NASA Research Park.

 This year, for the first time, GSP is ideally looking for applicants who have the skills and passion to develop a moonshot idea and launch a startup company that addresses climate change, although we will also accept outstanding candidates who have other areas of expertise or choose to innovate in other fields.